siongui/pali-chanting/content/articles/thai-buddhist-ordination-chanting-ukasa-style%en.rst

 Anusāsana

-After the applicant has become a bhikkhu, a senior bhikkhu is to explain the four dependances Cattaro Nissaya and the four most important rules of vinaya
+After the applicant has become a bhikkhu, a senior bhikkhu is to explain the four dependances Cattāro Nissaya and the four most important rules of vinaya

 Traditionally an offering is made to all the members of the Sangha present.